Aquatarium (Florida)

 The Aquatarium (also known as Shark World) was a 17-acre tourist attraction located in St. Pete Beach, Florida.
-It operated from 1964-1977, between 64th and 66th avenues.
+It operated from 1964 to 1977, between 64th and 66th avenues.

 Aquatarium

 The Aquatarium opened in 1964, with its main attraction being shows featuring trained dolphins, sea lions, and pilot whales.
 Shows were staged under a 160-foot, golden geodesic dome, which sheltered the audience as they were seated around the world's largest circular marine tank (100 feet in diameter, 25 feet deep, containing 1.244 million gallons of seawater).
 The Aquatarium shows were billed as "The World's Greatest Marine Show," or "World's Largest Marine Attraction," and starred a dolphin named "Floppy."
 Floppy was famed for her 25-foot leaps into the air, leading to her characterization as "the world-champion high-jumping dolphin."

-In 1968, the Aquatarium was bought purchased by local hotelier Frank Cannova for two million dollars.
+In 1968, the Aquatarium was purchased by local hotelier Frank Cannova for two million dollars.
 In 1974, Cannova opened The Hawaiian Inn.